jmbh/jmbh.github.io/_posts/2016-04-21-Closer-Look.md

 {% endhighlight %}

 fit$par.labels indicates which column/row in the parameter matrix coresponds to which variables.
 For categorical variables, there is more than one column/row in the parameter matrix.
-For a detailed explanation of the parameters in fit$mpar.matrix, see [this paper].
+For a detailed explanation of the parameters in fit$mpar.matrix, see [this paper](http://arxiv.org/abs/1510.06871).

-There are more than one row/column in
+We now construct a matrix that gives colors to edges, depending on whether the corresponding edge weight is positive/negative (for interactions between continuous variables) or undefined (for interactions involving categorical variables):

 {% highlight r %}